 The Vikings discovered America and traded slaves in Baghdad.
 They sometimes buried their dead in ships, but probably did not burn them.
 And they did not wear horned helmets.
-Historian Eleanor Barraclough separates myth from reality and recommends books on the medieval Norse pillagers who have fascinated everyone from Hollywood to Hitler.
+Historian Eleanor Barraclough separates myth from reality and recommends the best Viking books.

 Eleanor Rosamund Barraclough is a lecturer in medieval history and literature at the University of Durham.
 She appears regularly on BBC radio and is the author of Beyond the Northlands: Viking Voyages and the Old Norse Sagas

 What is a Viking?
 I was quite intrigued to learn, from your Viking book, that it is not a particular ethnic group, but an activity.
 I could be a Viking, for example.

 If you go off, over the summer, and raid coastlines and pillage monasteries, you’re a Viking.
 You’re also ‘going on a Viking’ because there are two forms of the word: a noun—the person who does it—and the verb—the thing they’re doing.
 It’s being a pirate or a raider or a pillager.
 In a way, when you think of the Vikings, that’s the image that springs to mind.
 So it is accurate, to some extent, except the problem is that people, including me, use it as an easy shorthand for the inhabitants of the medieval Nordic world, and that’s not true.

 Before we get to the Viking books you’ve recommended do you want to explain who they were then, those inhabitants?